Youth advocate stops child marriages in Uganda

 Shamim, 20, has become an influential leader in her community and is supporting girls to avoid child marriage, return to school and learn new skills.

 Girls in Shamim’s village are married off as early as 16.
 “Here people think girls are a source of income,” she says.
-Shamim herself rejected her father’s decision for her to get married at the age of 16.
+Shamim herself rejecting her father’s decision for her to get married at the age of 16.

 In 2016 she took part in a discussion organised for out of school children through Plan International’s Girls Advocacy Alliance, funded by Plan International Netherlands.
 After 2 weeks of training on how to end child marriage, Shamim became a community volunteer.
 With the support of the local authorities and Plan International she uses local radio stations to carry out awareness raising sessions on the dangers of child marriage.